-Even though S Corporations are not subject to double taxation, some of the other pitfalls related to ownership of real estate by a corporation still apply.
+Even though S Corps are not subject to double taxation, some of the other pitfalls related to ownership of real estate by a corporation still apply.

 Additional Real Estate Industry Resources